Airliner in the sky

 Boeing

-Boeing white logo svg
+Boeing white logo, vector, svg

 Boeing, founded in 1916 by William Boeing, has become synonymous with commercial aviation through its iconic aircraft.
 The journey began with the Boeing 707, the first successful jet airliner, which revolutionized air travel in the 1950s by making it more accessible.
 In the 1960s, the Boeing 727 and 737 became benchmarks for short- and medium-haul flights, valued for their reliability and efficiency.
 The game-changer came with the 747 Jumbo Jet, introduced in 1970, which ushered in the era of long-haul travel.